pinalj/quotes-for-woocommerce/readme.txt

 == Changelog ==

+= 2.3 ( 20.05.2024 ) =
+* Fix - Added missing Spanish language .mo file.
+* Fix - Order totals are not displayed on the Pay Order page when quotes are enabled globally.
+* Tweak - Added non-sensitive diagnostic data tracking.

 = 2.2.1 ( 06.04.2024 ) =
 * Fix - Modify plugin code to hide prices in mini-cart created using blocks.
-* Tweak - Updated plugin to preload files to hide prices based on global settings.'
+* Tweak - Updated plugin to preload files to hide prices based on global settings.

 = 2.2 ( 25.03.2024 ) =
 * Tweak - Add filters to allow the modification of the General Settings page.